kbren/MIS-tiltcycle/README.md

 # MIS-tiltcycle
 This project sprouted from the group project at ACDC 2018.
-Here, we explore the potential role of isostatic adjustment in producing 1500 year global cycles in marine ice sheets.
+Here, we explore the potential role of isostatic adjustment in producing 1500 year global cycles in marine ice sheets in particular in the southern hemisphere.

 ---
 This will serve as documentation for this version of the code.
 This code version was used to make the plots in our presentation at ACDC.